-Often first-time dental wearers will need oral surgery to correct any irregularities of the jaw before being fit for dentures.
+Often first-time dental wearers will need one of common oral surgeries in Ottawa to correct any irregularities of the jaw before being fit for dentures.
 And in the case where the supporting bone deteriorates over time, oral surgery can be performed to improve the fit or add a bone graft to any areas where there is little bone structure.

 If your dentist finds a suspicious lesion in your mouth, they will perform a biopsy to take a small sample.
-This will be sent over to a lab for analysis to ensure that the tissue is not cancerous.
+This will be sent over to a lab for analysis to ensure that the tissue is not an oral cancer.
 Some lesions can be treated with medication, but others may need to be removed by an oral surgeon.